bucefal76/signal_generator_ad9833/README.md

 # Future developments

 - Potentiometer to normalize values of signals for different waveforms.
  - For the ESP32 + connectivity diagram
+- Prepare elegant way for controlling transistor switches for signal normalization.